-Council is the governing body of The Corporation of Delta and the custodian of its powers, duties, and functions, both legislative and administrative.
+Council is the governing body of The City of Delta and the custodian of its powers, duties, and functions, both legislative and administrative.
 The Community Charter specifies that the purpose of local government (which is defined as being Council) includes:

 - Providing good government for its community